HumanCellAtlas/ingest-central/SOP.md

 ## Releasing to dev and integration
 1. Create feature branch based from master
 2. Create a PR.
 Indicate the ZenHub ticket.
-3. Merge to master
+3. Merge to master (TBD - To be discussed)
-    a.
-Requires tests passing (unit, ingest integration tests) - deploy image of commit in dev
+   * Requires tests passing (unit, ingest integration tests) - deploy image of commit in dev
-    b.
-Requires 1-2 reviewers approval
+   * Requires 1-2 reviewers approval
-    c.
-Code coverage should not go down
+   * Code coverage should not go down
 4. After merge.
 Tag that commit.
 You could use the `git release` tool  [here](https://github.com/rdgoite/hca-developer-tools/blob/master/gitconfig).
 Quay.IO will automatically build images for tagged commits.
 5. Redeploy image to dev and integration.
 See ingest-kube-deployments repo for instructions on [How to Deploy](https://github.com/HumanCellAtlas/ingest-kube-deployment#deploy-and-upgrade-ingest-applications)
 6. Make sure all tests are passing (unit, ingest integration tests, DCP wide integration tests).
 7. If tests are failing because of the changes, redeploy back the previous image in integration and fix the tests in dev.
-8. Update integration changelog.
+8. (TBD) Update integration changelog.
 This will help the release engineer to know which components and what changes are needed to be release in staging.
 If we have some extra instructions for deployment, we could note it in the changelog. (not really sure where to put this)

 ## Releasing to staging and production